If you're about to start a new job or already working, you might already know your employer has to make contributions to your super on your behalf.

 What you may not know is that you can choose which super fund your hard-earned dollars goes into.
+Whatever choice you make now could make a difference to the lifestyle you’ll lead in retirement.

 Watch our video (2.33) where Mel from AMP explains what you need to think about when choosing your super fund.
 Keep in mind that not all super funds are the same and it really depends what is going to suit your personal situation.